pymupdf/PyMuPDF-Optional-Material/docs/page.rst

      :arg matrix_like matrix: a matrix, default is :ref:`Identity`.

      :returns: a UTF-8 encoded string that contains the image.
-Because SVG has XML syntax it can be saved in a text file with extension ``.svg``.
+Because SVG has XML syntax it can be saved in a text file with extension *.svg*.

    .. index::
-      pair: matrix; Page.getPixmap args
+      pair: alpha; getPixmap
-      pair: colorspace; Page.getPixmap args
+      pair: annots; getPixmap
-      pair: clip; Page.getPixmap args
+      pair: clip; getPixmap
-      pair: alpha; Page.getPixmap args
+      pair: colorspace; getPixmap
-      pair: annots; Page.getPixmap args
+      pair: matrix; getPixmap

    .. method:: getPixmap(matrix=fitz.Identity, colorspace=fitz.csRGB, clip=None, alpha=False, annots=True)